Phthalocyanine Green G: Synthesis, properties, and structure

 Due to the presence of strongly electronegative chlorine substituents, the absorption spectrum is shifted from that of the parent copper phthalocyanine.
 Phthalo green is highly stable and resistant to alkali, acids, solvents, heat, and ultraviolet radiation.

+The structure of the compound has been confirmed by X-ray crystallography.
+These experiments, which confirmed the expected square planar molecular geometry, were challenging because insolublity of the complex inhibited the growth of crystals.

 Uses

 Due to its stability, phthalo green is used in inks, oil paint, coatings, and many plastics.
 In application it is transparent.
 Being insoluble, it has no tendency to migrate in the material.
 It is a standard pigment used in printing ink and packaging industry.
-It is also allowed in all cosmetics except those used around the eyes.
+It is also legal in all cosmetics except those used around the eyes.
 It is used in some tattoos.

 Related compounds

 Copper phthalocyanine green 36 is a variant where some of the chlorine atoms are replaced with bromine.
 Bromination is less efficient than chlorination.
-Consequently the degree of bromination is lower.
+Consequently, the degree of bromination is lower.